bensethbell/weTunes/AboutWeTunes.md

 #### Step 6: Playlists for All!
 - Once the clusters are created, the top 5 artists from each cluster are taken as 'playlist seeds'
-- the groups of playlists seeds are then ranked by average user preference for those 5 artists
+- The groups of playlists seeds are then ranked by average user preference for those 5 artists using Least Misery once again
 - WeTunes queries the Echonest API to create playlists based on the seed artists for each group of playlist seeds
 - WeTunes receives back a list of songs for each playlist, and creates the playlist in Spotify through the Spotify API
 - WeTunes then renders the Spotify playlists on its site for the group to listen to and enjoy!